Read the passage at the bottom of this post: John 3:1-17, The Message or John 3:1-17, The New Revised Standard Version (NRSV).

 To be more clear.
 The logic of John is NOT: If you believe, then God will love you and save you.
 God's salvation is not a reward for belief.
 Nor does God withhold God's love, forgiveness and salvation until we believe.

-On the other hand, since love is not coercive, we do have to accept the invitation in order to actually be part of the family.
+On the other hand, since love is not coercive, we do have to accept the invitation.

 Historical background information in this post is drawn primarily from Social-Science Commentary on the Gospel of John, see link below, pages 80-89.